Anxiety Therapy in American Fork

 Don’t get me wrong, I am all for teens pushing themselves and striving for excellence; and yes it is normal, healthy even, to have a good dose of anxiety along the way.

-Does Anxiety Interfere?
+Anxiety Disorders Interfere?

 If someone is not feeling anxiety in some form or another, they are probably not alive.
 The same goes for feeling sad.
 We will all experience sadness and low times at one point or another as we go through life.
 However, when anxiety or stress makes it too hard to keep up with normal, everyday activities, or when it interferes with your life, that is when it has become too much.